asteyven/SET08103-base/labs/lab01/README.md

 *Replicate the same settings as shown in the image (you can change the location).*  You need to do the following:

 1. Select at most 17 as the JDK for the project.
-The Open JDK Docker image which we will be using use version 17 and you will get errors if you choose a higher version.
+You can install any JDK through the drop down menu in intelliJ, it doesn't need to be Open JDK.
+But you need to ensure it is version 17 to avoid getting errors later labs if you choose a higher version.
 2. Select **Maven** as the build system

 Click **Finish** for your new project to be created.
 This should open up the following window:

-Change the Java compliance to at most 11 (below shows Java 10 on lines 11 & 12)
+Change the Java compliance to at most __11__ _(below shows Java 10 on lines 11 & 12)_

 ![IntelliJ Main Window](img/intellij-main-window.png)